himanshu00003/Tenant_Landlord_Communication_Platform/README.md

 # Bridgelease - Tenant-Landlord Communication Platform

-A modern web application for managing tenant-landlord communications, maintenance requests, , and property management.
+A modern full-stack web application for managing tenant-landlord communication, maintenance requests, and property management.
+It features secure authentication, a role-based dashboard, real-time request tracking, and an intuitive user interface.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Tailwind CSS for responsive design.

 ## Deployment Guide